3 Winter Safety Tips | Canmore Kananaskis

 The mountains are calling, you’re ready to get out there, and we’re excited to see you!
 Winter safety in Canmore and Kananaskis relies on the same guidelines of being prepared and aware.

-In this article with tips from our friends at Alberta Parks and Yamnuska Mountain Adventures, we’ll dive into 4 tips to keep you safe while having fun in the snow.
+In this article with tips from our friends at Alberta Parks and Yamnuska Mountain Adventures, we’ll dive into how to keep you safe while having fun in the snow.

 Tip 1: Prep and Plan Your Outing

-Mountain weather changes faster than a hungry bear’s mood.
+Mountain weather changes fast, so it’s important to be prepared for all scenarios.
 Whether you’re skating, skiing, snowshoeing, or enjoying another one of the numerous activities that make Canmore and Kananaskis a winter enthusiast’s paradise, always venture out prepared with layers of clothing for all conditions.
-Don’t forget to bring a few masks, hand sanitizer, tissues, and a personal garbage bag.

 Prior to your visit, research your routes.
 Even if you’re sticking close to town, having a plan B for sudden weather changes will make your adventure more enjoyable (and ensure that you don’t have to head home early).